Large-scale quantization of trace I: Finite propagation operators: Coarse (co)homology

-Here we used that the Hom functor preserves limits and that the dual space of the \emph{direct sum} of vector spaces is the \emph{direct product} of the dual spaces of these vector spaces. \end{proof}

-It will be important below that coarse (co)homology can also be computed using the anti-symmetrization of relevant (co)chain complexes.
+It will be important below that coarse cohomology can also be computed using the anti-symmetrization of the relevant cochain complexes.
 Explicitly, for a big family $\cY$ in $M$, we denote by $CX^\bullet_\alpha(\cY) \subset CX^\bullet(\cY)$ the subcomplex consisting of \emph{anti-symmetric} coarse cochains, i.e., those cochains $\theta \in CX^\bullet(\cY)$ satisfying

 for any permutation $\sigma$.
 Particular examples of anti-symmetric $n$-cochains are the functions

 for bounded Borel functions $f_0, \dots, f_n$ on $M$ (of course, to give an element of $CX_\alpha^n(\cY)$, the wedge product also has to satisfy the relevant support condition).
 On these particular cochains, the Alexander-Spanier differential takes the particularly simple form